Jumping spider: Courtship and mating behavior

 Jumping spiders conduct complex, visual courtship displays using movements and physical bodily attributes.
 A form of sexual dimorphism, the males possess plumose hairs, colored or iridescent hairs (particularly pronounced in the peacock spiders), front leg fringes, structures on other legs, and other, often bizarre, modifications.
 These characteristics are used in a courtship "dance" in which the colored or iridescent parts of the body are displayed.
 In addition to displaying colors, jumping spiders perform complex sliding, vibrational, or zigzag movements to attract females.
 Many males have auditory signals, as well.
 These amplified sounds presented to the females resemble buzzes or drum rolls.
 Species vary significantly in visual and vibratory components of courtship.
-The ability to sense UV light (see Vision section) is used by at least one species, Cosmophasis umbratica, in courtship behavior, though it is reasonable to assume that many other species exhibit this characteristic.
+The ability to sense UV light (see Vision section) is used by at least one species, Cosmophasis umbratica, in courtship behavior.
 Cosmophasis umbratica males have markings that are only visible in UV and the females use the markings for mate choice.

 If receptive to the male, the female assumes a passive, crouching position.
 In some species, the female may vibrate her palps or abdomen.
 The male then extends his front legs towards the female to touch her.
 If the female remains receptive, the male climbs on her back and inseminates her with his palps.